LLM Law - Public LawFind a programme

 Part-time study requires daytime weekday attendance

-The Public Law LLM explores issues in public policy and the law.
-It focuses on the relationship between the pressures that arise from particular areas of public policy, and the role of law in setting the framework for decision-making and as a tool for achieving policy goals.
+Our LLM programmes, including the LLM in Public law, are well-respected by leading law firms*.
+This programme explores the pressures that arise from particular areas of public policy, and the role of law in setting the framework for decision-making and as a tool for achieving policy goals.
+It also offers a wide range of specialist units in related areas such as health inequalities, human rights, international law and labour law.

 - UK: full-time